-At the Firm level, liquidity management is governed by Firmwide Asset and Liability Committee.
+At the Firm level, liquidity management is governed by Firmwide Asset and Liability Committee and the Treasurer Committee.
 The APAC Management Committee is the regional governing committee for liquidity management.
 The APAC Management Committee delegates more detailed review of liquidity management to the APAC Capital & Liquidity Committee.